 The crust and crumble topping are one and the same, filled with whole oats, brown sugar, and warming spices, and sandwiched around a jammy, homemade raspberry jam filling, studded with vanilla and a hint of winter citrus, which all melts together into a sweet, tangy, gooey, crumbly, delicious bar.

-If you’re feeling particularly inspired, the homemade raspberry filling/quick jam is great, though I would never fault you for using your favorite store-bought jam or preserves (I like Bonne Maman), which would of course hasten the preparation time quite a bit.
+If you’re feeling particularly inspired, the homemade raspberry filling/quick jam is great.
+Though I would never fault you for using your favorite store-bought raspberry preserves (I like Bonne Maman), which would of course hasten the preparation time quite a bit.
 Either way, these jammy, crumbly bars are a sweet, indulgent treat to hold you over until warmer weather.
-Happy First Day of Spring, wherever you may be!
+Happy baking!!

 Print